On the non-abelian Hodge locus I: Introduction

 \subsection{Organization of the paper}

-In \S 2 we recall some background results on polarized variations of Hodge structures and period domains.
-In \S 3, we prove the relative version of Deligne's finiteness theorem, for representations of compact type.
+In \S 2 we recall some background results on polarized pure variations of Hodge structures and period domains.
+In \S 3, we prove the relative version of Deligne's finiteness theorem, for representations with $\Q$-anisotropic monodromy.
 Then in \S 4, we introduce the Douady and Barlet spaces in the general context of polarized distribution manifolds and prove their key properties.
-In \S 5, we prove algebraicity of the compact type non-abelian Hodge locus.
+In \S 5, we prove algebraicity of the $\Q$-anisotropic non-abelian Hodge locus.